cboettig/nonparametric-bayes/inst/doc/beyond-mechanistic-models.md

 Mechanistic models have long been the gold standard of theoretical modeling in ecology (e.g. see @Geritz2012 or @Cuddington2013).
 Only by understanding the processes involved can we make reliable long term predictions and build an knowledge of cause and effect that guides the hypotheses we make, the data we collect, and the management decisions we make.
 Process-based models, whether expressed in the language of mathematics or English, identify the connection between mosquitoes and the spread of malaria, or greenhouses gases and climate change, guiding our approach to understand and manage these threats.
 Despite this central importance, I argue here that ecologists would do well to give greater attention to the role non-mechanistic models can play in ecological management and decision making.
 The value of these approaches is greatest in a context where decisions are made over short time horizons, and updated as new data becomes available.

 ## The alternative to process-based models: pattern-based modeling

 Before we proceed further it would be useful to define our terms and lay some greater context for the discussion.
 In this essay, as we examine the advantages and disadvantages of mechanistic modeling in light of the alternatives, so it will be useful to better define what the alternatives are.
 The alternative to mechanistic model or process-based description of the world has always been a correlative, or pattern-based one.
-Historically pattern-based modelling meant regression (usually linear regression) and resided in methodology rooted in statistics departments and was the primary focus of empericial ecologists, while mechanistic modeling meant dynamical systems (ODEs, PDEs, SDEs and their discrete kin), residing in methodology from the mathematics department and was the primary focus of theoretical ecologists.
+Historically pattern-based modeling meant regression (usually linear regression) and resided in methodology rooted in statistics departments and was the primary focus of empirical ecologists, while mechanistic modeling meant dynamical systems (ODEs, PDEs, SDEs and their discrete kin), residing in methodology from the mathematics department and was the primary focus of theoretical ecologists.

-I believe these historical divides continue to color much of the literature today, with theorists more skeptical than empericists of statistical methodology and vice versa.
+I believe these historical divides continue to color much of the literature today, with theorists more skeptical than empiricists of statistical methodology and vice versa.
 Meanwhile, the ground underneath has shifted.
-Computational power and heirarchical statistical methods (particularly approximate likelihood or simulation techniques such as particle filters and approximate Bayesian computing) have brought the inference richer dynamical systems into their fold, while pattern-based modeling has spawned an entirely new approach under the banner of machine learning that has devided the statistics community (See @Bremman2001, "The Two Cultures").
-Before these changes, pattern-matching approaches could be critiqued on the grounds of their simplicity (not everything is linear) while mechanisitic approaches could be critiqued on their tenous connections to data -- model parameter values such as death rates, birth rates, etc would be estimated in advance and then stuck into the model, rather than estimated in the context of the model itself.
-Today both of these critiques
+Originally pattern-matching approaches could be critiqued on the grounds of their simplicity (not everything is linear) while mechanistic approaches could be critiqued on their tenuous connections to data -- model parameter values such as death rates, birth rates, etc. would be estimated in advance and then stuck into the model, rather than estimated in the context of the model itself.
+Today both of these critiques are outdated.
+Computational power and hierarchical statistical methods (particularly approximate likelihood or simulation techniques such as particle filters and approximate Bayesian computing) have brought the inference richer dynamical systems into their fold, while pattern-based modeling has spawned an entirely new approach under the banner of machine learning that has divided the statistics community (See @Bremman2001, "The Two Cultures").
+Machine learning models can represent almost arbitrarily complex patterns and incorporate learning and decision making strategies that have earned them the name 'artificial intelligence.'
+Yet at the same time they can be far less transparent their linear regression predecessors, making both astounding successes and startling biases and failures like their biological namesake.
+More ecologists, particularly theorists and modelers, would do well to learn both how to take advantage of these strengths and recognize their weaknesses.

-A simple example will illustrate many of these points.
+A simple example comparing the performance of the two modeling approaches in a quantitative decision problem will help to introduce these issues.

 Mechanistic modeling emphasizes the importance of capturing the correct gross properties of a system over the tracking minute fluctuations.
 For instance, in selecting and parameterizing model of a population of conservation concern, we may be most interested in getting the long-term behavior correct -- such as identifying if the dynamics support persistence of the population -- rather than worrying how well they reflect the year-to-year fluctuations.
 We would certainly have good reason to prefer such a model over alternatives which are irreconcilable to the most basic biological processes, such as unbounded growth, or growth curves that do not pass through the origin in a closed system.
 So it may come as a surprise to realize that such obviously wrong models can perform as well or even better than reasonable mechanistic models in guiding ecological management and decision making.